milliwonkim/mern-stack-front-to-back/README.md

 </br>--------------------------------------------------------------------------------------------------------

 as below, nodemon error may occur sometimes or no errors. it's time by time</br>
-so if you get error about nodemon which says address already in use :::5000, then press enter again
+so if you get error about nodemon which says address already in use :::5000, then press ctrl + s (save again and again)
 </br>
 </br>
 </br>